About Margaret A. Donohue

 - Defended provider against government allegations of improperly utilizing diagnosis codes.
 Earned dismissal with prejudice of primary False Claims Act claim.

 - Defended large health care system and municipality against alleged manipulation of the Medicaid payment processing system to cause $14 billion of improper payments.
 Won dismissal with prejudice of entire False Claims Act complaint, which was affirmed by the US Court of Appeals for the Second Circuit.

-- Advise high-level reimbursement staff at a health care system on various billing matters, such as documentation requirements for specific services, use of mid-level providers and claim form questions.
+- Advised high-level reimbursement staff at a health care system on various billing matters, such as documentation requirements for specific services, use of mid-level providers and claim form questions.

 - Represented ambulance supplier in settling False Claims Act allegations that it billed Medicare for medically unnecessary emergency transports.

-- Represent large health care system in opposing a State audit of emergency services to undocumented immigrants.
+- Represented large health care system in opposing a State audit of emergency services to undocumented immigrants.

-- Represent hospital system in negotiating affiliation agreement with a medical group and related implementation issues.
+- Represented hospital system in negotiating affiliation agreement with a medical group and related implementation issues.

-- Represent academic medical center in challenging a New York State Office of the Medicaid Inspector General audit of Article 16 clinic services to individuals with developmental disabilities.
+- Represented academic medical center in challenging a New York State Office of the Medicaid Inspector General audit of Article 16 clinic services to individuals with developmental disabilities.

-- Defend health care system against State Medicaid audit concerning behavioral health partial hospitalization services.
+- Defended health care system against State Medicaid audit concerning behavioral health partial hospitalization services.

-- Defend nursing facility in New York State Office of the Medicaid Inspector General audit leading to its ultimate discontinuation.
+- Defended nursing facility in New York State Office of the Medicaid Inspector General audit leading to its ultimate discontinuation.

-- Advise large health care system regarding various Medicare, Medicaid and regulatory compliance requirements for home health services.
+- Advised large health care system regarding various Medicare, Medicaid and regulatory compliance requirements for home health services.

-- Defend hospital and physician group in False Claims Act case.
+- Defended hospital and physician group in False Claims Act case.
 Involves nuanced Medicare/Medicaid reimbursement rules for teaching physicians and residents, podiatry, licensing, and graduate medical education payments.